top of page

 Brown, Ahmmad, and Ty-Juana L. Flores

-"'Both-And' Support for Black Students: Belonging and Cross-Racial Interaction through Race-Specific Programming."
+"Both-And" Support for Black Students: Belonging and Cross-Racial Interaction through Race-Specific Programming

-Journal of Student Affairs Research and Practice (2024): 1-13.
+Journal of Student Affairs Research and Practice (2025): 62(2), 173-185.

 Studies show that students at mostly White colleges often stick to their own racial groups, with Black students in particular having fewer interactions across racial lines.
-To help improve this, researchers analyzed the Black Scholars Initiative (BSI) at the Berklee College of Music, a program designed to foster positive cross-racial interactions and a sense of belonging.
+To help improve this, we analyzed the Black Scholars Initiative (BSI) at the Berklee College of Music, a program designed to foster positive cross-racial interactions and a sense of belonging.
 The study found that programs like BSI can help Black students feel connected to their peers and the whole campus, which helps them grow and succeed.
 Full text available upon request.

 Ninh, Amie, and Ahmmad Brown

-"A Leader's Choice: DEI Paradigms and the Consequences of Misalignment."
+A Leader's Choice: DEI Paradigms and the Consequences of Misalignment.

-Organization Development Review 56.4 (2024): 61-70.
+Organization Development Review 56.4 (2024): 61-70

 The field of diversity, equity, and inclusion (DEI) operates under different ways of thinking, or paradigms.
 This paper identifies four DEI paradigms in research and, through interviews with 16 tech industry DEI leaders, examines how they apply these in practice.
 While DEI leaders can integrate multiple approaches, their organizations often lack the same flexibility and understanding.
 This misalignment creates challenges in setting expectations and executing DEI efforts.
 The paper also discusses what this means for DEI leaders and organizations moving forward, highlighting the impact of these gaps on DEI work.